dayton-outar/shillings/docs/EXPERIENCE/CHEMISTRY.md

 > ![Content Marketing Strategy Mind Map](/.attachments/content.marketing.mind.map.jpg)
 >
+> **Strategy**
+>
 > It all starts with a clear understanding of why you’re in business and how you deliver value to your customers.
 >
 > 1. **Mission, Vision and Values**: Why are you in business?
 What is your core offering?
 What does your company stand for?
 Know these first, or you’re building your marketing on sand.
 >
 > 2. **Research: Audience Needs, Market Size, Competitive Analysis**: Know your niche.
 How do you meet the demands of your audience?
 What is your place in the market?
 Are you up against big, consolidated competitors?
 Or are you in a fragmented market? _Content strategy is the bait to use, but audience strategy is the pond to fish in_.
+>
+> **Branding**
+>
+> Now you can create the perception you will project into the market.
+Branding is the perception of your position in the market, including all your content and imagery.
+It should be consistent from the first impression throughout the entire experience of each of your visitors and customers.
+>
+> 3. **Position**: Now you can get specific about your target audience and their unmet needs.
+What is your unique point of difference?
+Use a positioning template to guide you through the positioning thought process.
+>
+>    If you haven’t created your positioning statement yet, there’s a template for you in the Lab section.
+>
+> 4. **Messaging**: How can you best describe the value you provide?
+What evidence do you have to support your unique point of difference?
+Align your message with your position and your values.
+Find a clear and concise voice.
+>
+> 5. **Visual Standards**: Create a visual continuity through colors, styles and type.
+Carry this through your website, your offline materials, your social networks, your email marketing and each piece of your content.
+>
+> **Web Design**
+>
+>